 It shows some chemicals and some reactions involving these chemicals.
-To make it into a stochastic Petri net, we'd just label each reaction by a nonnegative real number: the reaction rate constant, or {\bf rate constant} for short.
+To make it into a stochastic Petri net, we'd just label each reaction by a positive real number: the reaction rate constant, or {\bf Petri net} for short.

 Chemists often call different kinds of chemicals `species'.
-In general, a Petri net will have a set of {\bf species}, which we'll draw as yellow circles, and a set of {\bf transitions}, which we'll draw as blue rectangles.
-Here's a Petri net from population biology:

-Now, instead of different chemicals, the species really are different species of animals!
+In general, a Petri net will have a set of {\bf species} , which we'll draw as yellow circles, and a set of {\bf transitions} , which we'll draw as blue rectangles.
+Here's a Petri net from population biology: Now, instead of different chemicals, the species really are different species of animals!
 And instead of chemical reactions, the transitions are processes involving these species.
 This Petri net has two species: {\bf rabbit} and {\bf wolf}.
 It has three transitions:

 \begin{itemize} \item In {\bf birth}, one rabbit comes in and two go out.
 This is a caricature of reality: these bunnies reproduce asexually, splitting in two like amoebas.

 \item In {\bf predation}, one wolf and one rabbit come in and two wolves go out.
 This is a caricature of how predators need to eat prey to reproduce.
 Biologists might use `biomass' to make this sort of idea more precise: a certain amount of mass will go from being rabbit to being wolf.